Jack in the Box manager repeatedly stabbed by man who refused to wear mask, Texas police say

 Police have also released two photos of Schulz captured on surveillance video.
 In the images, Schulz is seen wearing a black and red flannel long-sleeved shirt and blue jeans.
 He's also seen wearing a camouflage hat.
 Police say Schultz was also seen carrying a green backpack.

 Police believe Schulz fled the scene on a bicycle with a yellow flag, that they later found abandoned.
-An arrest warrant has already been issued.
+A warrant has been issued for his arrest.

 Meanwhile, Jack in the Box issued the following statement late Thursday night.